Rupert Lowe: Personal life

-Lowe is a multi-millionaire.
-He is married to Nicky Lowe and they have four children.
-Lowe owns Ravenswell Farm in Withington, near Cheltenham in Gloucestershire.
+Lowe married Nicola Chapman in 1986 and they have four children.
+Lowe is a multimillionaire.
+He owns Ravenswell Farm in Withington, Gloucestershire.
 The operations of the racehorse trainer Fergal O'Brien are based at the farm.

-In February 2018 Lowe was one of several people who received undisclosed damages payouts from Mirror Group Newspapers as part of the phone-hacking scandal.
-Lowe was appointed a Director of Rutherford Health, PLC in 2018 and Digme Fitness in 2017.
+In February 2018, Lowe was one of several people who received undisclosed damages payouts from Mirror Group Newspapers as part of the News International phone hacking scandal.